dannyprose/Middleman-HTML5BP-HAML/readme.md

 ## Contribute

-Have a better way of doing this? **Jump on in**.
-Hopefully this will save some other Middleman fans some time.
+Have a better way of doing this? **[Jump on in](https://github.com/dannyprose/Middleman-HTML5BP-HAML)**.
+If there are better defaults to include in a Middleman workflow, add them in.
+This is just what [I](http://www.dannyprose.com) use (and [continually update](https://github.com/dannyprose/Middleman-HTML5BP-HAML)) as my standard default for Middleman Sites.